turgu1/esp32-oberon-compiler/doc/Users Guide.md

 2. After that, the modules init table generator must be called to create the table that will be used by the application initialization code to call each module init code in sequence.
 This table is an assembly language file (extension `.S`).
 The generator will then call the assembler to generate the corresponding object file (extension `.o`).

 3. The linker can then be called to generate the application.
+In the context of the ESP-IDF framework, a template is available to show how to integrate an Oberon program to the framework.
+This is using a combination of CMake and Make related configuration files and source code that will be used to produce and upload an application.
 (TBC)

 ## Compiler parameters